 LMFT – Licensed Marriage and Family Therapist in the State of Michigan

-Level One IFS – Completed intensive Level One Training in the Internal Family Systems Model
+Level Two IFS – Completed intensive Level One and Two Trainings in the Internal Family Systems Model